namzug16/hackerun/README.md

 [Hackerun](https://namzug16.github.io/hackerun/)

 ## :grey_question: Controls
 Playing this game is really hard!!
-You just have to press once when you want to jump and press again if you want to double jump.
+You just have to click once when you want to jump and click again if you want to double jump.

+Click Init(); to start playing and evade all those firewalls and bugs.

 ## :gear: Technologies
 - [Flutter](https://flutter.dev/)